wileebgd/apex-vue-js/README.md

 Perform the following steps:

 1. Install the OEHR sample schema in your APEX workspace (SQL Workshop > Utilitites > Sample Datasets).
-2. Import the provided APEX application.
+2. Import the APEX application, provided within "apex" subfolder of this repository.
-3. Import three files in the Workspace files section of the Shared Components by creating a "Vue" sub-folder and placing files in it.
+3. Import three files, provided in the "workspace_files" subfolder of this repository, in the Workspace files section of the Shared Components by creating a "Vue" sub-folder and placing files in it.

 ## Usage